 - 1. Drive the development of territorial public innovation - Constitute a national network of "public accelerators": creation of territorial innovation platforms, "structures for sharing expertise and resources between administrations, elected representatives, State services, civil society and private organizations in a region, to accelerate innovative projects in the general interest".
 Prototypes are being implemented in several territories at the initiative of local authorities and private players - Make the digital a driver for transformation in the territories through "territorial hackathons" modeled on Etalab's practices and intended for local authorities. - Develop a reference social network and national web platform for the projects and actors of regional and local innovation - 2.
 Set up a program of applied research on open government - In partnership with the Interdisciplinary Research Centre, organize collaborative events and explore the mobilization of collective intelligence and communities of citizens for the creation of public innovations, the co-construction of public action and open government

 Editorial Note: This is a partial version of the commitment text.
-For the full commitment text please see the French National Action Plan (https://www.opengovpartnership.org/country/france/action-plan).
+For the full commitment text please see France's national action plan: https://bit.ly/2MTYhsR.